jonathadv/django-logger-panel/README.md

 # django-logger-panel

-A easy way to change the log level in runtime
+An easy way to change the log level in runtime

 ## Features